Ronnie Gilbert: Music with Holly Near and HARP

 In 1974, Holly Near dedicated her album A Live Album to Gilbert.
-At the time, Near didn't even know if she was still alive, so she didn't ask Gilbert for permission.
+At the time, Near didn't even know if Gilbert was still alive, so she didn't ask her for permission.
 Gilbert found out about the dedication from her daughter and met Near soon after.
 This is how Gilbert describes meeting Near:

 I told her about how her record was astonishing to me ...
 I was so moved.
 First I was kind of teed off about it and then ...
 I was just in tears the whole time, and figured out this has been going on while I haven't been looking ...
 This consciousness, this woman consciousness has been happening and was happening in music ...
 Of course, I loved her because she was ... the coming together of all the things I loved in music, from folk music to Broadway ... she had that kind of delivery and voice and she could handle pretty much anything.
 It was like she had the social consciousness in a new contemporary way that the Weavers had.

 In 1980, part of The Weavers: Wasn't That a Time! was filmed in the loft Gilbert was living in.
 The film-maker left the camera running after the Near interview, capturing Near and Gilbert as they sang "Hay Una Mujer."
 That song was left in the film and some of the audience called Near's record company to see if/when she and Gilbert would be touring.
 Gilbert says that this "jump started [her and Near] into a musical partnership."
 They toured together nationally in 1983 for their first live album, Lifeline.

 Near and Gilbert joined Arlo Guthrie and Pete Seeger for the 1984 quartet album HARP (an acronym for "Holly, Arlo, Ronnie, and Pete").
 During this tour, Gilbert met and fell in love with her future wife, Donna Korones.
 She came out as a lesbian soon after she started dating Korones.

 In 1985, Gilbert performed with Near, Guthrie, and Seeger at the Ohio State Fair.
 She performed at the 10th Michigan Womyn's Music Festival and the first Redwood Festival with Near.
 She also performed at the Vancouver Folk Festival, the National Women's Music Festival, and Sisterfire.

 In 1986, she and Near recorded Singing With You.

 During that period Gilbert wrote and appeared in a one-woman show about Mary Harris "Mother" Jones, the Irish-American activist and labor organizer, and in a second work based on author Studs Terkel's book, Coming of Age.
 In her portrayal of Jones, Gilbert aimed to portray a woman who was at once "spunky and sarcastic, fearless and opinionated", and the show's songs, most of which were written by Gilbert, provide an insight into a time of resistance to injustice in the United States.